-“Whatever the result may be, I shall carry to my grace the consciousness that I at least meant well fro my country.”
+“Liberty must be allowed to work out its natural results; and these will, ere long, astonish the world.”
 He is the only president to have never been married.
 His favorite vegetable was cabbage.
 He was the only president ever elected from Pennsylvania.
 He is James W. Buchanan Jr., 15th President of the United States, serving from March 4, 1857, until March 4, 1861.
 James was born in a log cabin on April 23, 1791, in Cove Gap, Pennsylvania.
 He was one of six presidents born in a log cabin.
 It may seem James was destined to become President, as he is a direct descendent of King James I of Scotland and Queen Cleopatra of Egypt.

 James was educated at what is now known as Dickinson College.
 He graduated with honors after almost being expelled for poor behavior.
 In 1812, he was admitted to the bar.
 James was also a Freemason.
 In 1819, James almost married but his fiancée broke off the engagement and died a week later.
 James refused to publicly discuss the relationship.
 Since Buchanan never married, his niece, Harriet Lane Johnson served as the official White House hostess at social functions.

 James initially opposed the War of 1812, believing it unnecessary, however he later joined a volunteer unit to help defend Baltimore, Maryland from British invasion.
 Throughout his service in the military, he never served as an officer, the only president with military experience not to do so.